idea-iitd/GCOMB/IM/IM_TV/README.txt

 make

 Go to home folder of the project cd ../../../../../../

 To get labelled training data:
 We have used IMM for generating training labelled data since its relatively faster.

-Run to get labels for training dataset
+Run below to get labels for training dataset
-Default is youtube
+(Default is youtube)

 ./get_train_labels_single.sh